How to Train BERT with an Academic Budget: Conclusions

 \section{Conclusions}

-We present a recipe for pretraining a masked language model in 24 hours using only 8 low-end GPUs.
+We present a recipe for pretraining a masked language model in 24 hours using a low-end deep learning server.
 We show that by combining multiple efficient training methods presented in recent work and carefully calibrating the hyperparameters it is possible to pretrain a model that is competitive to \bertbase on GLUE tasks.
-As with every recipe, our recommendations may need to be adapted to the hardware and time constraints at hand.
+In contrast to other works in this area, which often focus a single method for improving efficiency, our recipe consists of many different components that together amount to very large speedups: \begin{itemize}[itemsep=0pt,topsep=3pt,leftmargin=10pt] \item Short sequences~\cite{devlin-etal-2019-bert} \item Single-sequence training~\cite{joshi-etal-2020-spanbert} \item Training larger models~\cite{Li2020TrainLT} \item DeepSpeed~\cite{deepspeed} \item Sparse token prediction~\cite{Liu2019RoBERTaAR} \item Fused implementations \item Avoiding disk I/O \item Large batch sizes~\cite{Liu2019RoBERTaAR} \item Large learning rates~\cite{Liu2019RoBERTaAR} \item Short warmup \item Synchronizing schedule with time budget~\cite{Li2020BudgetedTR} \end{itemize} As with every recipe, our recommendations may need to be adapted to the hardware and time constraints at hand.
 We hope that our findings allow additional players to participate in language model research and development, and help democratize the art of pretraining.